 The Association has strict conditions of membership, whereby members need to demonstrate high standards of workmanship and health & safety management.

 Also, contractors need to participate in the Association's site audit scheme.
 Under this scheme member contractors need to complete 3 satisfactory unannounced site audits every year to maintain membership.
-Being unannounced, member contractors have no prior notice of the audit, providing an even stronger system of reassurance for end-clients.

 This provides an even stronger system of reassurance for end-clients.